-The Salaries and Benefits line item increased by \$82,900 for additional staff time as well as adjustments to employee costs including merit and COLA increases.
-Smaller adjustments to the indirect budget include the Communications item increasing by \$5,000 with the new phone system and the Office and Printing items decreasing \$5,000 and \$2,000, respectively.
+The Salaries and Benefits line item increased by \$114,400 for additional staff time as well as adjustments to employee costs including merit and COLA increases.
+Smaller adjustments to the indirect budget include the Communications item increasing by \$10,000 with the new phone system and the Office and Printing items decreasing \$5,000 and \$2,000, respectively.
 Office lease and storage unit costs are estimated to increase by \$54,600 as the "move-in, rent holiday" for the new office space is over.
-The audits and actuary services increased by \$3,100 as the OPEB valuation is due this year.
+The audits and actuary services increased by \$6,100 for the OPEB valuation and potential additional single audits due to federal pandemic funding.

 In December 2020, the Commission approved joining the Special Districts Risk Management Authority (SDRMA) to provide insurance coverage for VCTC as VCTC was unable to secure full insurance coverage through private insurance carriers as was the prior practice.
 At that time, the Commission was advised of the three-year commitment to SDRMA and increase to insurance costs.
 Due to large payouts for a multitude of natural disasters over the last several years as well as insurance providers leaving the California market, insurance costs remain high.
-VCTC's insurance increased by \$121,000 due to the above factors as well as reflecting a full year's premium with SDRMA.
+VCTC's insurance increased by \$73,000 due to the above factors as well as reflecting a full year's premium with SDRMA.
+This amount is \$48,000 less than the Draft Budget estimate.

 Table 8 - Indirect Cost Allocation Plan, is a list of budgeted costs included in the indirect cost plan for this fiscal year and the previous fiscal year.
-Also included in Table 8 is the indirect cost allocation rate adjusted for prior year actual to budget reconciliations.
+Also included in Table 11 is the indirect cost allocation rate adjusted for prior year actual to budget reconciliations.
 Indirect costs rates fluctuate from year to year based on salaries, expenditures, and carry-forward adjustments.